SunnyTseng/sunny_website/content/authors/admin/_index.md

 title: Sunny Tseng
 ---

 Hi, this is Sunny!
 I was born and raised in a beautiful country called Taiwan.
-I see myself as a multidisciplinary individual - I am a scientist, a writer, an artist, and a field recordist.
+I am a scientist, a writer, an artist, and a field recordist.
 Exploring this world with great enthusiasm and self-reflection is the way I guide my life.
 I work as an independent consultant, offering services as an **R data scientist** and **scientific infographic designer**.
 If you're interested in collaborating or learning more, feel free to get in touch!

 - 💻 I'm an R data scientist, proficient in R package development, Shiny apps, markdown documentation, and data wrangling/modeling for ecological questions.
 Most of my programming works can be found on [Github](https://github.com/SunnyTseng)!